openstack-snaps/cookiecutter/{{cookiecutter.repo_name}}/README.md

         └── {{ cookiecutter.snap_name }}.ini

-The {{ cookiecutter.snap_name }} configuration can be overridden or augmented by writing configuration snippets to files in the conf.d directory.
+The {{ cookiecutter.snap_name }} configuration can be overridden or augmented by writing configuration snippets to files in the {{ cookiecutter.snap_name }}.conf.d directory.

 Alternatively, {{ cookiecutter.snap_name }} configuration can be overridden by adding a full
 {{ cookiecutter.snap_name }}.conf file to the {{ cookiecutter.snap_name }}/ directory.
 If overriding in this way, you'll